excitedmuck/zerowaste365/README.md

-# Using FastAI for creating a Waste Classifier
+# Creating a Waste Classifier

+Code Credits: Universidad de la República,, Uruguay

-Fastai is a deep learning library which provides high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains.
+Fastai for Zerowaste365 is a deep learning library which provides high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains.

 It has two main design goals:

 To be approachable and rapidly productive
 To be also configurable.

-## Waste Classifier
 The aim is to build a model for waste classification that identifies among the different classes:

 - cardboard